Open-Telecoms-Data/open-fibre-data-standard/docs/index.md

 For details of the OFDS data model and publication formats and for the specific rules that need to be followed to publish OFDS data, read the [reference](reference).

+For information about changes in each version of the OFDS, read the [history](history/index)

 ```{eval-rst}
 .. toctree::
    :hidden: